Evaluation & Consultation for ADD/ADHD, Dyslexia, Dysgraphia, and Other Specific Learning Disorders

 Please Note: I have chosen to run a fee-for-service practice and do not accept insurance payment for services.
 Therefore, you should realize that while some insurance providers may accept me as an “out of network provider,” it is you—not your insurance provider—who are responsible for full payment of the fee to which we have agreed.

-I do not submit insurance claims directly.
-Should you decide to file your own claim to be reimbursed for paid expenses associated with my services, please know that I will provide you with information that you can submit to your insurance company.
+I do not communicate wtih insurance companies or submit insurance claims directly.
+Should you decide to file your own claim to be reimbursed for paid expenses associated with my services, please know that I will provide you with a paid invoice and a “superbill” so that you can submit a claim for out of network services.
 Please also know that I cannot guarantee that your insurance company will reimburse you for fees paid to me.
-Many health insurance companies will pay for some portion, if not all, of a neuropsychological assessment, however many insurers will not pay for this kind of assessment.
-In some cases, having a medical doctor make a referral for a neuropsychological assessment can help with the insurance company’s willingness to pay for these services.
+Many health insurance companies will pay for some portion, if not all, of evaluations I conduct, however many insurers will not pay for for any of the cost.
+In some cases, having a medical doctor make a referral for an evaluation can help with the insurance company’s willingness to pay for these services.
 It is a good idea to explore your health benefits first, before deciding whether you would like to move forward.
 If you have questions about the coverage, call your plan administrator.
-Please note that medical insurance does not ever cover academic skills assessment, which is almost always a necessary part of a comprehensive evaluation.
+Please note that medical insurance rarely if ever covers academic skills assessment, which is almost always a necessary part of a comprehensive evaluation.